Posts Tagged ‘Allocation’

 Step 4 – Proper Assignment of Process Rates to Products

 Finally you can assign costs to the products using the calculated rates.
-As products move through the production area, you’re able to assign costs at the natural cost element or cost pool level using a differed driver for each pool.
+As products move through the production area, you’re able to assign costs at the natural cost element or cost pool level using a different driver for each pool.

 Comparing the costs associated with a particular machine, department, line or location gives you the information to decide where and how to manufacture products.
 By calculating process costs, you know how costs are accrued as they pass through your manufacturing process.